 Dissertations: Where should you begin?

-You want to make sure you get the order of operations right, or you might end up having to start again, which is really demotivating!
+You’ll want to make sure you get the order of operations right, or you might end up having to redo big chunks of it (which, needless to say, is really demotivating).

 I'm assuming you've already done your background reading, or most of it.
 If you haven't read and made notes on a good dozen academic sources you'll be using (books, articles, or reports), go and do that first.